Skip to main content

 Course Description

 This pre-semester course prepares foreign students for academic study at a German university.
 The focus is on the improvement of oral and written expression as well as grammar and lexical proficiency.
 The course covers selected topics on German politics and society within a historical context.
 In addition, excursions are planned to introduce students to German culture.
 Students work with cultural topics in everyday situations and broaden their intercultural knowledge.
 They are introduced to independent learning methods and familiarize themselves with typical learning situations at German universities.
-In this class at the A2.2/B1.1 level according to CEFR, students review, consolidate, and are further introduced to basic grammar points and vocabulary.
-All four skills are further developed and expanded upon.
+In this class at the A2 level according to CEFR, students review and learn basic grammar points and are systematically introduced to basic vocabulary.
+All four skills are developed and applied to everyday situations and some study-related situations.
+The A2 level is split into two consecutive courses, the A2.1 course covers the first half of the level and the A2.2 course covers the second half of the level.

 Language(s) of Instruction